My favourite strawberry jams with a twist

 Both, asparagus and spruce tips are such great foods to experiment with.
 For example, have you tried out this recipe for tarte flambée with asparagus and walnuts?
 It’s delicious.
 Or get over here and read how you can make a very easy homemade spruce tip honey and preserve the flavour of a spring forest.
 I’m not done with trying out new recipes either.
 Stay tuned!

-Every year in spring, the firs and spruces grow new light green tips.
+Every spring, the firs and spruces grow new, light green tips.
 Spruce tips start growing in April and, depending on the weather, you can forage them until the end of May, just as long as they are still light green.
 Spruce tips contain essential oils, but not as much as the older needles and the wood.
-They taste a bit lemony but also sweet and you can eat them directly from the tree.
-But did you know that you can make vegan honey from those spruce tips?
-It’s actually a very thick sugar syrup with a gold-rosy colour and an amazing taste.
+They taste slightly lemony but sweet, and you can eat them directly from the tree.
+But did you know that you can also make “honey” from those spruce tips?
+It’s not real honey (’cause that’s only made by bees) but a thick sugar syrup with a golden-rosy colour and an amazing taste that you can use just like bees’ honey.
 With this recipe for spruce tip honey, you can preserve the forest’s flavour.

 It’s easy to make spruce tip honey, especially with this simple recipe.